-Further, the course will develop your knowledge of best practice in this field, and enhance your understanding of the importance of business process and activity integration.
+Further, the course will develop your knowledge of best practices in this field, and enhance your understanding of the importance of business process and activity integration.

 • To equip the learner with appropriate business skills in Purchasing and Supplies Management.